NixOS/nixpkgs/nixos/doc/manual/development/writing-nixos-tests.section.md

 }
 ```

-`runTest` returns a derivation that runs the test.
+`runTest` returns a derivation that runs the test, or a tree of attribute sets containing such derivations.

 ## Configuring the nodes {#sec-nixos-test-nodes}